thomazyazima/thomazyazima.github.io/week-1/2-github-intro/readme.md

 - [Is Git the same as GitHub?](http://www.jahya.net/blog/?2013-05-git-vs-github)

 ## Release 3: Fork the Repository
 NOTE: I'm sure you've chosen an excellent and memorable username for GitHub, so don't forget it!
 When you see "[USERNAME]" in this guide, replace it with your username.
-For example, my username is "rmw".
-So "github.com/**[USERNAME]**" becomes "github.com/**rmw**".
+For example, my username is "mbtomori".
+So "github.com/**[USERNAME]**" becomes "github.com/**mbtomori**".

 Now that you can navigate GitHub and know a bit about version control, git, and GitHub, it's time to get your own personal copy of the curriculum!